 There are a few key ways in which growth-driven web design differs from traditional web design, outlined below:

-First, growth-driven web design begins with a search engine optimization strategy and roadmap, whereas traditional web design typically starts with the actual design of the website.
+First, growth-driven web design begins with an SEO strategy and roadmap, whereas traditional web design typically starts with the actual design of the website.
 This difference is important because it means that growth-driven web designers have a clear vision for how they want the website to evolve over time, while traditional B2B web designers may simply be focused on creating an initial version that looks good.

 Second, growth-driven web design uses structured data and analytics to drive decision-making, whereas traditional web design often relies more on intuition and personal experience.
 This difference is important because it means that growth-driven web designers are constantly testing and experimenting to see what works best, while traditional web designers may be more likely to stick with what they know.